 Therefore, the transmission in BiDiB is protected with CRC and the message sequence is also sequentially numbered in order to detect transmission errors.
 Moreover BiDiB provides further security methods for occupancy detectors:

-- Secure-ACK-Acknowledge method for occupancy notification
+- Secure-ACK-Acknowledge method for occupancy and position notification

 - Secure-ACK is an advanced, automated acknowledgement process, which guarantees the correct reading of the feedback